 - IOLO System Mechanic: Our top recommendation for PC tune-up software.
 IOLO System Mechanic boosts your PC’s performance and covers all your home computers under one license.

-- iObit SystemCare: Freemium tune-up tool with some excellent security features.
+- iObit Advanced SystemCare: Freemium tune-up tool with some excellent security features.

-- Norton Utilities Premium: Premium tool backed by a strong reputation.
+- Norton Utilities Ultimate: Premium tool backed by a strong reputation.

 - Slimware SLIMCLEANER: Feature-rich software that uses crowdsourcing to provide real-time recommendations.